Metaswitch/clearwater-readthedocs/docs/IBCF.md

 There can be only one route set for any given SIP trunk IP address or domain name.
 If there are multiple routes with the same destination IP address or domain name, only the first will be used.
 Likewise, there can only be one route set for any given telephone number; if there are multiple routes with the same telephone number only the first will be used.

 A default route set can be configured by having an entry where the domain is set to `"*"`.
-This will be used by the BGCF if it is trying to route based on the the domain and there's no explicit match for the domain in the configuration, or if it is trying to route based on a telephone number not from the `rn` parameter of a URI and there's not explicit match for the number in the configuration.
+This will be used by the BGCF if it is trying to route based on the the domain and there's no explicit match for the domain in the configuration, or if it is trying to route based on a telephone number and there's no explicit match for the number in the configuration.

-There is no default route set if the BGCF is routing based on the telephone number from the `rn` parameter of a URI provided.

 After making a change to this file you should run `sudo cw-upload_bgcf_json` to ensure the change is synchronized to other Sprout nodes on your system (including nodes added in the future).